INTERVIEW 2022.10.07

 Q. Is the style of football that Tokyo is currently expressing what you envisioned as the coach?

-A、Of course, what I always envision is to maintain possession of the ball and control the match.
+A. Of course, what I always envision is maintaining possession of the ball and controlling the match.
 When I first came to Tokyo, I felt that the team was in a somewhat difficult mental situation.
-As a team, they were also ingrained with a direct style of play towards the goal, and the players suited that style.
-At first, it was even difficult to complete three consecutive passes.
+As a team, they were still ingrained with a direct style of play towards the goal, and the players were of that type.
+At first, even connecting three passes was difficult.
 We were losing every ball we won very easily.
-Initially, we played while maintaining possession, making many attacks targeting the space behind the defense without suppressing the individual characteristics of the players.
+Initially, while maintaining possession, we played many attacks targeting the space behind the defense, trying not to suppress the individual characteristics of the players.
 And we steadily accumulated points.

-The style Tokyo is currently expressing is something I have gradually built up and must further refine while moving the ball.
-That means controlling the match.
-This season, we established a base for the team.
+The style Tokyo is currently expressing is something I have gradually built up and must continue to refine while moving the ball.
+It is about controlling the match.
+This season, we established a foundation for the team.
 Our goal is to be a team that controls the game while maintaining possession of the ball and fights even more aggressively.
-The foundation includes making runs into space and, while holding the ball, also having quick transitions in attack.
-Next season, we must properly execute attacks that fit this style.
-What I value most about the team this season is that in 99% of the matches, the players gave their all.
+The base includes making runs into space and, while holding the ball, also having quick transitions in attack.
+Next season, we need to properly execute attacks that fit this style.
+What I value most about this season is that the players gave their all in 99% of the matches.
 I believe no one can criticize that.

 Q, This will be the fourth match against Shonan this season.
 How do you feel about it?

-A, I think this will probably be the most difficult match out of the four matches from here.
+A, I think this will probably be the most difficult match among the next four games.
 Shonan is fighting to avoid relegation.
-And they are a good team, and we lost away.
-They can change the way they play according to the situation.
-And the players understand what the coach is asking for.
-Tokyo players are in a calm zone when looking at the rankings.
-However, they need to express their ambition on the pitch from that state.
+They are a good team, and we have lost to them away.
+They can change their style of play depending on the situation.
+Their players also understand what the coach expects from them.
+Looking at the standings, Tokyo’s players are in a stable zone.
+However, they must express on the pitch whether they have ambition beyond that state.

 Q, Shonan has only lost to Yokohama FM since September.
 What do you think?

-A, it will be a very difficult match, so we need the support of the fans and supporters.
-The team had a good practice this week, so we hope to have a good game.
+A: It will be a very difficult match, so we need the support of our fans and supporters.
+The team has had good training this week, so we want to play a good game.

 [Player Interview